metricsgraphics/metrics-graphics/README.md

 The colors for the first five lines, areas and legends are defined in the stylesheet for the light and dark themes.
 For a sixth line, you would add the follow CSS rules:

+__I get an error when I load MG alongside library x__

+If your project uses Bootstrap, make sure you load MetricsGraphics.js after it.
+If your project uses jQuery UI, load it after MetricsGraphics.js.

 ```css
 .mg-line6-color {
     stroke: steelblue;